Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Joey Meneses At The Plate

-- Among qualified hitters, he ranks 20th in batting average, while his on-base percentage ranks 74th and he is 94th in slugging.
+- Among the qualified batters, he ranks 23rd in batting average, while his on-base percentage ranks 79th and he is 93rd in slugging.

-- Meneses has had at least one RBI in 35.0% of his games this season (42 of 120), with two or more RBI 16 times (13.3%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Meneses has driven in a run in 43 games this year (35.5%), including 17 games with more than one RBI (14.0%).
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.